Four Christians in Iran Appeal Prison Sentences For Alleged Missionary Activities

 She continued: “Using the Persian language in church cannot be considered a crime.
 My father and mother never preached Christianity on the streets.
 When the authorities closed down the church out of fear, my parents started a communal church at home.
 It’s not a sin nor a crime or against national security to gather at a home and pray.”

-All Farsi-speaking Christian churches in Iran are currently banned.
+All Persian-speaking Christian churches in Iran are currently banned.
 Only non-ethnic-Persians, such as Armenians and Assyrians, are allowed to practice their Christian faith.

 The four defendants were arrested on separate occasions.
 Victor Bet Tamraz, Shamiram Isavi and Amin Afshar Naderi were among several people who were arrested during a Christmas gathering at the Bet Tamraz residence in Tehran on December 26, 2014.
 They were later released on bail.